Pretty Pink Tulip Tablescape for Valentine’s Day

 pink Hersey kisses on brass tray

-I scattered pink Hersey’s kisses around the rose bowls for fun.
+I scattered pink Hershey’s kisses around the rose bowls for fun.

 Valentine's tablescape